 Chapter 119 of the Florida Statutes is known as the Florida Public Records Act.

 TYPES OF RECORDS

-Almost every any document created, received or maintained by FIU, it employees or by its representatives acting in their official capacities is considered a public record and is subject to inspection by the public.
+Almost any document created, received or maintained by FIU, its employees or by its representatives acting in their official capacities is considered a public record and is subject to inspection by the public.
 This includes all e-mails received by the University from the public.

 How a document is named, marked or titled will not determine whether it is a public record.
 The content of the document is what matters.
 Only a specific statutory exemption makes a document confidential and not subject to disclosure.